Restoring a Test Instance from Production

 Before proceeding with this guide, ensure you have read and understood the normal procedure for upgrading Confluence.

-Upgrading a test Confluence instance with production data
+Updating a test Confluence instance with production data

 Essentially, we are copying both the production home directory and database to the test instance.
 We then update the database details on the test instance to point to the test database, leaving all other instance metadata (most importantly the Confluence build number) the same as production.